CVE-2025-64180: CWE-367: Time-of-check Time-of-use (TOCTOU) Race Condition in Manager-io Manager

 Technical Summary

-CVE-2025-64180 is a critical vulnerability identified in the Manager-io accounting software, specifically in versions prior to 25.11.1.3086.
-The vulnerability is a Time-of-Check Time-of-Use (TOCTOU) race condition (CWE-367) combined with a design flaw in the DNS validation mechanism (related to CWE-918).
+CVE-2025-64180 is a critical vulnerability identified in Manager-io's accounting software, specifically in versions 25.11.1.3085 and below of both the Desktop and Server editions.
+The root cause is a Time-of-Check Time-of-Use (TOCTOU) race condition in the DNS validation mechanism, which is fundamental to enforcing network isolation.
 This flaw allows attackers to exploit the timing gap between DNS validation and actual use, enabling them to bypass network isolation controls.
-As a result, unauthorized actors can access internal network resources that should be protected, including sensitive internal services, cloud metadata endpoints, and other protected network segments.
-The Desktop edition of Manager requires no authentication to exploit this flaw, while the Server edition requires only standard authentication, lowering the barrier for attackers.
-The vulnerability has a CVSS v3.1 score of 10.0 (critical), reflecting its network attack vector, low attack complexity, no privileges required (for Desktop), no user interaction, and complete compromise of confidentiality, integrity, and availability.
-Although no exploits have been reported in the wild yet, the vulnerability's characteristics make it highly exploitable and dangerous.
-The vendor has addressed this issue in version 25.11.1.3086, and users are strongly advised to upgrade.
-The vulnerability underscores the risks of improper DNS validation and race conditions in software that controls network access and resource isolation.
+Consequently, attackers can gain unauthorized access to internal network resources, including sensitive internal services, cloud metadata endpoints (which may expose cloud credentials or configurations), and protected network segments that should otherwise be inaccessible.
+The Desktop edition is particularly vulnerable as it requires no authentication, allowing unauthenticated attackers to exploit the flaw remotely.
+The Server edition requires only standard authentication, which may be weak or compromised, still leaving it highly exposed.
+The vulnerability is rated with a CVSS 3.1 score of 10.0, reflecting its critical nature with network attack vector, low attack complexity, no privileges or user interaction needed, and complete compromise of confidentiality, integrity, and availability.
+Although no exploits have been reported in the wild at the time of publication, the vulnerability's characteristics make it a prime target for attackers aiming to infiltrate internal networks and exfiltrate sensitive financial and operational data.
+The issue is resolved in version 25.11.1.3086, underscoring the importance of timely patching.
+This vulnerability also highlights the risks of insecure DNS validation in software that relies on network segmentation for security, emphasizing the need for robust design and validation mechanisms.

 Potential Impact